RoadrunnerWMC/Cobra/readme.md

 # Cobra

-A tool for exporting and importing world map scripts in NSMBW, NSMB2, NSMBU, NSLU, and NSMBU Deluxe.
+A tool for exporting and importing world map scripts in all versions\* of NSMBW, NSMB2, NSMBU, NSLU, and NSMBU Deluxe.

+(\*Except for demo builds that don't have world maps at all.)

 ## Status